Say goodbye to distractions.

 To achieve a stable audio quality, keep your mouth at a fixed distance from the microphone—typically 6 to 12 inches is ideal.
 This distance helps in capturing your voice accurately while reducing the pickup of unwanted sounds.
 Using a pop filter or windscreen can also help maintain this distance and improve sound clarity by reducing plosive sounds.

 Consider marking this distance on your desk or using a microphone stand to keep the mic in a fixed position.
 Additionally, practice speaking at a consistent volume and angle relative to the mic.
-By doing so, you create a reliable audio environment that minimizes background noise and enhances the overall quality of your live stream.
+By doing so, you create a reliable audio environment that not only solves your question of how to remove background noise while streaming but also enhances the overall quality of your live stream.

 The AI-powered noise cancellation technology used by Yostream significantly helps to remove background noise ensuring your message comes through with exceptional clarity.
 Filtering out the unwanted noise, Yostream takes noise reduction to the next level, providing a seamless and professional streaming experience for content creators of all kinds.